aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-wan-configuration.md

           # Local WAN HA interfaces
           # Overwrite the default behavior which is to pick all the `uplink_interfaces`.
-          # Each list item supports range syntax that can be expanded into a list of interfaces.
           # Can be used to filter uplink interfaces when there are multiple uplinks.
           # Limitations:
           #   Either all interfaces must be uplinks or all interfaces must not be uplinks.